nistring/AlphaGenome_ASO/README.md

-# AlphaGenome ISM Workflow
+# AlphaGenome ASO Workflow

-Reproducible workflow for *in silico mutagenesis* (ISM) scoring using [AlphaGenome](https://github.com/google-deepmind/alphagenome).
-The analysis proceeds through three steps:
+This repository provides a reproducible workflow for antisense oligonucleotide (ASO) masking experiments using [AlphaGenome](https://github.com/google-deepmind/alphagenome).
+The analysis proceeds through:

-1. Visualize gene of interest
+1. Visualize the gene and context-specific model outputs
-2. Variant generation and prediction
-3. ISM scoring and sequence logos
+2. Generate ASO-masked sequence variants across a target window
+3. Predict effects and compute ASO impact scores
+4. Visualize ASO scores as sequence logos around the target exon

-The `alphagenome` library code is not modified; notebooks import and use its public API.
-For more information, please visit the original[ AlphaGenome project site](https://github.com/google-deepmind/alphagenome/tree/main).
+The `alphagenome` library is used as-is via its public API.

 ---
 ## 1. Installation

-First, get the AlphaGenome API key from https://deepmind.google.com/science/alphagenome/
+Get an AlphaGenome API key: https://deepmind.google.com/science/alphagenome/

 Create and activate a Python environment (Python ≥3.10 recommended):